Adroiti/docs-for-code-review-tools/RuboCop/Style-CollectionMethods.md

-Pattern: Collection methods
+Pattern: Misused method from `Enumerable` module

 Issue: -

 ## Description

-This cop enforces the use of consistent method names from the Enumerable module.
+This cop enforces the use of consistent method names from the `Enumerable` module.

-Unfortunately we cannot actually know if a method is from Enumerable or not (static analysis limitation), so this cop can yield some false positives.
+Unfortunately we cannot actually know if a method is from `Enumerable` or not (static analysis limitation), so this cop can yield some false positives.

 ## Default configuration